biscuitboost/yourbanger-fe/src/pages/privacy.md

 YourBanger.com is not intended for children under 13.
 We don't knowingly collect information from children under 13.
 If you're under 13, please don't use the service.

-If you're 13-17, please get a parent's permission before using YourBanger.
+If you're 13-17, please get a parent's permission before using YourBanger.com.

 ## 8. International Users